-Delegates work collaboratively (either face-to-face or virtually) with the Director-Elect and other Delegates from their region.
-With the Director-Elect's leadership, Delegates combine similar state concerns and complete a Statement of Concern form.
+Delegates work collaboratively (either face-to-face or virtually) with the Representative and other Delegates from their region.
+With the Representative's leadership, Delegates combine similar state concerns and complete a Statement of Concern form.

-The Director-Elect reviews submitted concerns for complete information and whether the action items requested are doable by the AASL Board of Directors.
-Once complete, the Director-Elect submits concerns to the Affiliate Assembly Chair.
+The Representative reviews submitted concerns for complete information and whether the action items requested are doable by the AASL Board of Directors.
+Once complete, the Representative submits concerns to the Affiliate Assembly Chair.